NeuroTechX/ntx_slack_archive/eegdata.md

  >octonomy cheers, thank you for your input it is helpful.
 I think for my work I might apply CSP since the data I am working with is not my own and I don't have much time to experiment with it.

+5/14/2017 1:50 AM

+ **jfrayshe** :

+ >Anyone care to weigh on the function within mne they use to convert time based eeg data to frequency?